inkbootapps/unitstack/PRIVACY.md

 These requests may include standard technical information (e.g. IP address) as part of normal internet communication.

 ## Data Stored on Your Device
-Your saved conversions and preferences are stored locally on your device so the app can function.
+Your saved unit conversions and preferences are stored locally on your device so the app can function.

 ## Third-Party Services
 UnitStack does not use third-party analytics or advertising SDKs.